Are you experiencing tooth pain in Annapolis?

 A tooth cavity can cause tooth pain when decay or infection reaches the tooth pulp.
-A root canal is the most common type of treatment for a cavity that is causing toothache.
+A dental filling is the most common type of treatment for a cavity that is causing toothache.
+For severe tooth decay, a painless root canal procedure may be necessary.
 The dentist will remove the inflamed or diseased tooth pulp and seal the tooth with a dental crown.

-If the pain is severe and causing swelling or fever, you may have an abscessed tooth.
+If the pain is causing swelling or fever, you may have an abscessed tooth.
 This is a serious condition that causes infection of the tooth pulp as well as surrounding gum and possibly bone.
-If you are experiencing this type of tooth pain, contact our Annapolis dental office for an appointment with one of our dentists.
+If you are experiencing this type of tooth pain, contact our Annapolis dental office for an appointment with one of our dentists right away.

 If your tooth pain is concentrated in the jaw or face, you may have a TMJ disorder.
 Tooth pain can be a result of pressure in the jaw joints and/or pressure from grinding or clenching teeth.